TAHA-brazy/wing-cfd-analysis/README.md

 The results show that the addition of canted winglets improves aerodynamic efficiency by reducing drag and enhancing lift characteristics.

+📊 Aerodynamic Performance Curves

+The variation of aerodynamic coefficients with angle of attack was analyzed using MATLAB:

+-Lift coefficient (Cl) vs Angle of Attack

+-Drag coefficient (Cd) vs Angle of Attack

+-Aerodynamic efficiency (Cl/Cd) vs Angle of Attack

+These results highlight the performance trends of both configurations and demonstrate the aerodynamic benefits of winglets across multiple operating conditions.

 🔁 Cross-Validation (OpenVSP)

 The same configurations were modeled and analyzed using OpenVSP.
 A comparison between ANSYS Fluent and OpenVSP results showed consistent aerodynamic trends, confirming the reliability of the simulations and the validity of the design approach.

 🧠 Conclusion

-At an angle of attack of 6°, the integration of canted winglets resulted in measurable aerodynamic improvements, including a drag reduction of approximately 3% and a lift increase of about 8%, leading to an overall efficiency improvement of around 11%.
-These results confirm the effectiveness of winglets in enhancing aerodynamic performance.
-The consistency between ANSYS Fluent and OpenVSP results further supports the reliability of the simulation approach.
+A parametric analysis was conducted for angles of attack ranging from 2° to 8°.
+The results show consistent aerodynamic improvements with the integration of canted winglets across all tested conditions.
+At an angle of attack of 6°, the winglet configuration achieved a drag reduction of approximately 3% and a lift increase of about 8%, resulting in an overall efficiency improvement of around 11%.
+The trends observed in lift, drag, and aerodynamic efficiency confirm the effectiveness of winglets in enhancing performance.
+Additionally, the agreement between ANSYS Fluent and OpenVSP results validates the reliability of the simulation approach.